 A cost transfer, also known as an expense transfer, is an after-the-fact reallocation of the cost associated with a transaction from one account to another account(s) and may involve a sponsored award or a DeptID.

 When an expense is posted to a sponsored award, the costs must be allowable and allocable, and must be necessary for the scope of the project.
 While the University expects that all costs posted to sponsored awards are correctly charged at the outset, it is sometimes necessary to make a correction or an adjustment to ensure proper allocation of expenses.
 Local Research Administrators (LRAs) are responsible for assisting Principal Investigators (PIs) in regular monitoring of expenses and for submitting timely adjustments when necessary.

-Cost transfers are considered high risk transactions and should not:
+Cost transfers should not: